pyinstaller/pyinstaller.github.io/funding.rst

 .. container:: fundraisingbox

-   If your company uses from |PyInstaller|, please consider funding some days of full-time development or conclude a support contract.
+   If your company uses from |PyInstaller|, please consider funding work on some issue, some days of full-time development or conclude a maintenance contract.

 A grant for contiguous full-time development has the biggest impact for progress.
 Periods of 3 to 10 days allow a contributor to tackle substantial